Marvel Entertainment: Bankruptcy and Marvel Studios

 In late 1995, Marvel reported its first annual loss under Perelman, which was attributed mainly to the company's large size and a shrinking market.
-On January 4, 1996 Marvel laid off 275 employees.
+On January 4, 1996, Marvel laid off 275 employees.

-In late 1996, Perelman proposed a plan to save Marvel in which the company would merge with Toy Biz after Perelman spent $350 million for the Toy Biz shares that he didn't already own.
-He would then receive newly issued Marvel shares to maintain his 80 percent stake.
+In late 1996, Perelman proposed a plan to save Marvel in which the company would merge with Toy Biz after Perelman spent $350 million for the Toy Biz shares that he did not already own.
+He would then receive newly issued Marvel shares to maintain his 80% stake.

 Separately, in July 1996, Marvel filed with the U.S. Securities and Exchange Commission to raise money to create a private entity called Marvel Studios.
 Much of the money to create Marvel Studios came from the sale of Toy Biz stock.

 On December 27, 1996, the Marvel group of companies filed for Chapter 11 bankruptcy protection.
 At this time, Carl Icahn, an American businessman and investor, began buying Marvel's bonds at 20% of their value and moved to block Perelman's plan.
 In February 1997, Icahn won the bankruptcy court's approval to take control of the company's stock.
 Later, in June 1997, Icahn won the right to replace Marvel's board, including Perelman.

 In December 1997, during the post-bankruptcy reorganization phase, Toy Biz came to an agreement to purchase Marvel from the banks.
 In December 1997, the bankruptcy court appointed a trustee to oversee the company in place of Icahn.
 In April 1998, while the legal battle continued, the NYSE delisted Marvel stock.

 In August 2008, former company head Ronald Perelman paid $80 million to settle a lawsuit accusing him of helping divert $553.5 million in notes when he controlled the company.